Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Arkansas State has played 11 games, with five wins against the spread.

-- Arkansas State is 1-0 against the spread and 1-1 overall this season when the team puts up more than 34.0 points.
+- Arkansas State is 1-0 against the spread and 1-1 overall in games when it scores more than 34.0 points.

-- In games that Arkansas State picks up more than 428.7 yards, the team is 2-1 against the spread and 2-2 overall.
+- Arkansas State is 2-1 against the spread and 2-2 overall when the team churns out over 428.7 yards.

-- The Red Wolves have turned the ball over 22 times this season, 10 more turnovers than the Bobcats have forced (12).

 - Find the latest spread and moneyline odds for Arkansas State at SISportsbook.